 Organisation Structure and Business

 The Riverside Group Limited (TRGL), our Group parent, is a charitable registered society under the Co-operative and Community Benefit Societies Act 2014; it is also a registered provider of social housing with the Regulator of Social Housing.
-Within our group structure, there are a number of subsidiaries including Irvine Housing Association Limited, Prospect (GB) Limited, Evolve Facility Services Limited, and Riverside Estuary Limited.
-In March 2020, subsidiary Impact Housing Association Limited became part of TRGL following a transfer of engagements.
+Within our group structure, there are a number of subsidiaries including Irvine Housing Association Limited, Prospect (GB) Limited, Evolve Facility Services Limited, Riverside Estuary Limited and One Housing Group Ltd who became a subsidiary of TRGL in December 2021 (One Housing Group Ltd transferred its engagements into The Riverside Group Ltd on 31 March 2023).

-TRGL (excluding Evolve and Riverside Direct) employ 2,712 employees of whom 100% work in the UK (working full and part time).
+TRGL (excluding Evolve and Riverside Direct) employ 4,130 employees of whom 100% have the right to work in the UK (working full and part time).

 Riverside’s approach to being a responsible business sees us